-After completing a 16-week Deisel Engineering Training School at Cornell University in Ithaca, New York, he served as an ensign aboard the USS Zircon from December 1942 to November 1943.
+After completing a 16-week Diesel Engineering Training School at Cornell University in Ithaca, New York, he served as an ensign aboard the USS Zircon from December 1942 to November 1943.

-Zircon was a 235-foot private yacht taken over by the Navy for war time duty.
-It could travel at 14 knots and was placed in the class of Patrol Yachts (PY) named for jewels or semi-precious stones.
+The USS Zircon (PY-16) was a 235-foot private yacht taken over by the Navy for war time duty.
+The Zircon traveled at 14 knots and was placed in the class of Patrol Yachts (PY) named for jewels or semi-precious stones.

 Dad served when German U-boats terrorized the East Coast, destroying Allied ships who were bringing needed food and supplies to a starving England.
 The fierce U-boats hunted in wolfpacks, or multiple submarines running close together, making it easier for them to sink a chosen Allied target.

-Dad’s service took place the year before the infamous German U-505 was captured off the coast of Africa by Hunter Killer Task Force 22.3.
-The Allies seized the German enigma machine along with secret German code books onboard the U-505, which allowed us to break the German’s intelligence code.
-This material provided valuable military intelligence to the Allies and helped eliminate the threat of German U-boats in the Atlantic.
-Afterward, the Germans were less “successful” and less lethal in their efforts to destroy the Allies.
+Dad’s service took place the year before the infamous German U-505 was captured off the coast of Africa by Hunter Killer Task Force 22.3 — the Allies seized the German enigma machine along with code books onboard the U-505.
+This allowed them to break the Germans’ intelligence code. and pass on crucial military intelligence.
+Afterward, the Germans were less lethal in their efforts to destroy the Allies.

 In 2014, while researching my father’s naval service, I met Len Nowak online who also served aboard the Campbell with my father.
 Len was a sonar operator, and I appreciate Len and his wife, Anita, sharing their photos and information with me.